Ron-Ldn/nodalize/docs/data_lookback.md

 By default, the lookback will be applied to each entities in the data set.
 But it is also possible to have a grouped lookback: in that case, if there is no data at all for a date, then it will be substituted with all the data from the last available date.

-## Example 1 (Pandas): price to be defaulted to last available price for each security
+## Example 1 (Pandas): price to be defaulted to last available price for each security individually

 ```python
 class EquityPrice(DataNode):